ste-deluca/ste-deluca.github.io/README.md

 Feb 2021 - May 2023
 - Working in a fast-paced collaborative environment.
 - Assisting employees with mortgage software.
 (Blend, Floify, Encompass)
-- Assisting customers and employees with Website/Device navigation.
+- Assisting customers with any questions or concerns.
+- Website/Device navigation assistance.
 - Analyzing financial documents such as property expenses, pay-stubs and bank statements.
 - Preparing loans for disclosures & E-disclosures.
 - Verification Of Employment.
 (VOE)